 We also have a guide specific to setting up Vizio soundbars.

-It can be very discouraging to suffer from an audio delay that takes away from your media enjoyment.
-Ideally, this wouldn’t be a problem but it’s an issue that is more common than most of us would like.
+It can be very discouraging to encounter an audio delay that takes away from your media enjoyment.
+While this shouldn’t be a problem, it’s an issue that is more common than most of us would like.